MinaProtocol/mina/rfcs/0046-versioning-changes-for-hard-fork.md

 Shape digests will also allow detecting changes to serializations provided by hand-written `bin_io` code.
 We may wish to add a module annotation like `%versioned_custom` for that use case.
+If the `bin_shape_t` for a type with a custom serialization is built with `Bin_prot.Shape.basetype`, the shape should use a new UUID if the serialization changes (effectively, a version), for change detection to be effective.

 ## Drawbacks
 [drawbacks]: #drawbacks